annethedinosaur/annethedinosaur.github.io/index.md

 ships i like:
 - honestly don't know why i'm putting this here because i don't ship anyone (besides the fact i think marx and engels might have been a bit gay for eachother).

-triggers (non highlighted is slight, italics is minor, bold is major and italics and bold is a massive trigger):
+triggers/squicks (non highlighted is slight, italics is minor, bold is major and italics and bold is a massive trigger/squick):
 - **razors, shanks, and most knives.**
 - **rape.**
 - **bdsm.**